BRS999/nymcg/OOP/OOP.md

 3. When is polymorphism useful?
 What does it help us to describe?
 4. Why might you want to use abstraction?
 5. When should you not use inheritance?
+6. What is SOLID?
+And why is it important?

 ## Resources